 Substance abuse will weaken and repress your natural stress response, making you feel relaxed.
 Withdrawal from substances will have the opposite effect and will end up making you feel completely over-stressed.
 This pushes many substance abusers back toward drugs to help them feel better again.
 Stress is one of the major factors in relapse because when you’re working toward recovery, you are more sensitive to stress and even a minor thing can push you over the edge.
 That is why it is so important to find healthy ways of managing the day to day stressors that come your way.

-One of the most critical elements to giving yourself your best chance at recovery is to develop rock solid stress management techniques.
+One of the most critical elements to giving yourself your best chance at recovery is to develop rock solid stress reduction and management techniques.
 We all experience stress in a wide variety of ways and each person reacts to stressful situations differently.
 Something that you consider stressful may not phase another member of your family or your friends.
 Knowing what causes you stress can make a huge difference when it comes to your success with sobriety.
 Being aware of what you react strongly to can help you better prepare for your daily activities that may bring about those types of stressful situations.

 There are some common situations that have been known to cause stress: